scrambldchannel/https-scrambldchannel.github.io-/content/Dissecting a TI processes pro file.md

 An [issue](https://github.com/cubewise-code/tm1py/issues/383) raised over at the TM1py project asked for a feature to add hot promotion of TM1 processes saved as pro files.
 The API allows creation of TI processes and TM1py provides some useful wrapper functions that can achieve this.
 However the fiddly part was parsing a pro file to get the relevant information out to allow us to create an instance of the TM1py Process object.

+### Exploring the pro file format

 Pro files are saved as text so are human readable.
 As well as containing the code defined in the different tabs (prolog, metadata, data and epilog) the file contains metadata providing additional details about the file.
 For this example, I'm taking apart the [process to refresh feeders](https://github.com/cubewise-code/bedrock/blob/master/main/%7Dbedrock.cube.rule.processfeeders.pro) from the [Bedrock project](https://github.com/cubewise-code/bedrock).

 The process is pretty straightforward, it takes a cube, or list of cubes, and a few other general parameters and does what it says on the tin - i.e. each specified cube will have its feeders refreshed.
 This is what it looks like on file:

 ```text
 601,100
 602,"}bedrock.cube.rule.processfeeders"
 ```

 These first couple of lines specify the version and the name of the process.
 How do I know this?
 Wim pointed me in the direction of the codes in the TM1 docs, notably the file at ```tm1_64/TM1JavaApiDocs/constant-values.html``` which contains a list of constants in the docs for the old Java API.
 It turns out that these correspond to the codes that start each line in the pro file.
-I've scraped the codes and there is full [table detailing them](#table-of-codes) at the end of this post.
+I've scraped the codes and there is full table detailing them at the end of this post.

 As it goes on, you can see, each line is simply a code and either a numeric value or a string.
 I'm not sure why ```C:\TM1Data\Bedrock3\Data\Excel.RUX``` is there, it doesn't seem relevant in the context of what this process is doing.
 Looking at the codes, those are the settings for the ```datasourcename``` and ```datasourcenameforserver```.
 So I reckon they can actually go.